Enp – Ottawa provides non profit organizations with skilled expertise to conceive, design, create, fund or expand a social enterprise.

 Enp is a collaborative program that was launched in 1997 in British Columbia and has since expanded to other Canadian cities.
-It is now being piloted in Ottawa in partnership with CISED.
-The program provides grants, resources and technical assistance to non-profit organizations to support the development or growth of their social enterprises.
+Enp-Ottawa is housed at and run by CISED.
+The program provides technical assistance to non-profit organizations to support the development or growth of their social enterprises.

 How does enp define social enterprise?

 Enp uses the term “social enterprise” to refer to business ventures operated by non-profits that sell goods or services in the market for the purpose of creating a blended return on investment, both financial and social and/or environmental.
 The profits are returned to the business or to a social purpose, rather than maximizing profits to shareholders.

 Does enp Ottawa have on-line resources for social enterprises?

 Absolutely!
 The enp website offers a number of practical resources for social entrepreneurs such as the Social Enterprise Purchasing Toolkit, reports & studies, the Social Enterprise Marketing Toolkit, a calendar of events, and the 2nd Edition of the Canadian Social Enterprise Guide.

 Is there funding available through enp-Ottawa?

 Enp and CISED do not offer funding, but non profit organizations may apply for a Mission Multiplier Grant; successful applicants will receive up to $5000 in services from CISED to help start or expand a social enterprise.

 This “service” grant is made possible by the generous support of both Human Resource and Skills Development Canada and Capital One.
 In order to be eligible to apply for this technical assistance, each applying organization must have a staff member or board member attend the Build Your Social Enterprise workshop.